Nursing certainly has its rewards, but it can also be a demanding job.

 Aesthetic Laser & Injection Training for Nurses

-Aesthetic medicine training, which includes things like Botox training and dermal fillers training for nurses, provides medical professionals the opportunity to enter this $16 billion industry and obtain their Botox certification and become a cosmetic nurse.
+Aesthetic medicine training, which includes things like Botox and fillers certification for nurses, provides medical professionals the opportunity to enter this $16 billion industry and obtain their Botox certification and become a cosmetic nurse.

-National Laser Institute is helping nurses meet this demand by offering medical aesthetics training that includes dermal filler training, Botox training, cosmetic laser training and more!
+National Laser Institute is helping nurses meet this demand by offering comprehensive aesthetics courses that include dermal filler training, Botox training, cosmetic laser training and more!

 Botox (botulinum toxin) is one of the most well-known medical aesthetic procedures (and there are many FDA-approved botulinum toxins including Xeomin and Dysport.)
 Most clients turn to Botox to treat the most popular anti-aging request: wrinkles and fine lines.
-Thus, it’s important for nurses to receive Botox training courses and Botox certification.
+Thus, it’s important for nurses to receive their Botox certification.

 The key to a successful aesthetic nurse career is to not only offer botulinum toxin but also other treatments like laser hair reduction, tattoo removal and non-surgical body contouring (CoolSculpting).